ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 ### Preparation of Input csv files

-Sample of the input csv file containing details about each instance in the dataset.
-Sample csv files can be found here.
+Sample of the input csv file containing details about each instance in the dataset can be found [here](sample-input-csv-files).
+Input csv files for CMMD can be created using our script [here]().

 ## Model Training